Gorarth/BBQ-Lovin-project1/README.md

     - Users will instantly see our logo, along with the chicken wings, giving them the idea they are in the right place for what they came for - BBQ Food.

-    - the bright colors of the LED sign will grab there attention, along with the food presented infront of them.
+    - The bright colors of the LED sign will grab there attention, along with the food presented infront of them.

         - <img align="center" src="assets/readmeimages/landingpage.png" height="400px">
         <br>